 Are Lightweight Shoes Cushioned?

-Generally, companies who create shoes specifically to be lightweight try to limit the amount of foam the shoe consists of.
+Generally, companies that create shoes specifically to be lightweight try to limit the amount of foam the shoe contains.
 This means less cushioning than the average shoe, but of course, also less weight.

 Some lightweight sneakers are made to simulate barefoot running, and obviously these will hardly be cushioned at all.
 But most shoes that are considered to be lightweight still contain moderate cushioning, so your feet will have a degree of protection.

 Are Lighter Shoes Better for Running for Long Term Results?